What Exactly is a Prenuptial Agreement?

 Validity of an Agreement

 In order to make a valid prenuptial agreement, both parties must satisfy certain factors before a court will find the agreement legally enforceable.
 The parties must both enter into the agreement voluntarily, and it must be in writing and signed by both.
-Some states do require that the parties both consult attorneys separately in order to spell out without influence from the spouse what assets they seek to retain or what is important in the agreement for them.
-Consulting an attorney in your own for a prenuptial agreement helps clarify the question of voluntariness and undue influence in court.
+Some states do require that the parties both consult lawyers separately in order to spell out without influence from the spouse what assets they seek to retain or what is important in the agreement for them.
+Consulting an lawyer in your own for a prenuptial agreement helps clarify the question of voluntariness and undue influence in court.
 The agreement becomes legally binding and effective as soon as you and your spouse marry, but can be revoked or amended at any time in the marriage upon the signed written agreement of both parties.

 Are You Considering a Prenuptial Agreement?